 According to a recent study by Hanley Wood, 3rd party certification is one of the top reasons for choosing a cabinet company.

 We’ll give you five reasons.

-KCMA’s rigorous, in-laboratory compliance program measures the integrity of your cabinetry through five tests.
-These tests evaluate cabinet structure, door and drawer operation, and the cabinetry finish, making certain each feature complies with the nationally recognized standards developed by KCMA.
+KCMA’s rigorous, in-laboratory compliance program measures the integrity of your cabinetry through over a dozen tests in five categories.
+These tests evaluate cabinet structure, door and drawer operation, and the cabinetry finish, making certain each feature complies with the nationally recognized standards developed by the Kitchen Cabinet Manufacturers Association.
 In today’s competitive homebuilding industry, our KCMA cabinetry standards are well respected and serve as a best-in-class benchmark for cabinet manufacturers.

 Next, we slide test your certified cabinets.
 Few families will open and close cabinets as frequently – or as vigorously – as we do during our certification testing.
 But that’s the point.
 After we slide cabinets for 25,000 cycles, while they hold 15 pounds per square foot, you know your KCMA-certified cabinetry will keep pace with your active lifestyle.

 Third, we swing test the cabinetry.
 How do you avoid the shoddy look of loose or unaligned cabinet doors that often occurs over time?
 You buy certified cabinets.
 During two separate tests – focusing on the cabinet doors and hinges—we test their ability to withstand 65 pounds of weight and 25,000 swing cycles.
 KCMA-certified cabinetry continues to operate flawlessly with no signs of damage or looseness.